-In addition to the market for trading electric power commodity on the JEPX, OCCTO is preparing to set up an auction system to trade the capacity to generate electricity in the future, to be called the capacity market.
-The first auction is expected to be held by the end of March 2021.
-It is expected that, at the auction, electricity generation business operators will submit bids for the capacity to generate electricity four years after the auction and OCCTO will pick the operators and fix the price of electricity to secure the capacity to generate electricity four years after the auction and then pay the consideration to the operator.
+In addition to the market for trading electric power commodity on the JEPX, OCCTO set up an auction system to trade the capacity to generate electricity in the future, which is known as the capacity market.
+At the auctions, electricity generation business operators will submit bids for the capacity to generate electricity four years after the auction and OCCTO will pick the operators and fix the price of electricity to secure the capacity to generate electricity four years after the auction and then pay the consideration to the operator.
 The amount of the consideration to be paid by OCCTO to the operator will be borne by electricity retail business operators, who will be required to contribute to OCCTO to fund that amount.
-In addition, OCCTO is preparing to set up a new market by the end of March 2022, to be called the supply–demand adjustment market.
-The trading in this market will be of adjustment power, namely the supply capacity used to match supply and demand for electricity.
+The first auction, with a target year of 2024, was held in 2020 and the results were announced on 14 September 2020.
+According to the announcement, the successful bidders won a total capacity of 167,691,648kW.
+In addition, the general transmission and distribution companies set up a new market on 1 April 2021, which is known as the supply–demand adjustment market.
+The trading in this market is of adjustment power, namely the supply capacity used to match supply and demand for electricity.

 The Amendment to the Commodity Futures Act that took effect in 2016 provides that electricity becomes subject to commodity futures trading, which enables market participants to avoid the risk of volatility.
 The Tokyo Commodity Exchange, Inc launched an electricity future market on 17 September 2019.